SEI-R-2-22/u3_lab_SQL_joins/readme.md

 ### Part 2 - Populate database

-Run the `seed.sql` file `psql -f seed.sql` to insert the records into the database.
+Run the `seed.sql` file using `psql -f seed.sql` to insert the records into the database.
 You **do not** need to edit the seed file!
 It has been set up for you.

 ## Assignment- Queries